Temasar1/gigsgig-app/onchain/validator.md

 ## Tasker
-- A tasker has access to the platform by minting a NFT as access token
+- A tasker has access to the platform by minting a NFT as access token specifying the Nftname as a GigsTakser + the username

+## Worker
+- A worker has access to the platform by minting a NFT as access token specifying the Nftname as a GigsWorker + the username

-### Create task
+# Create task
-A task utxo is created with the datum of valid_from, valid_to, is_workdone.
+A task utxo is created with the datum of time intervals of valid_from, valid_to, and check is is_workdone which is initially false.

+with the utxo payment for job in ADA

+# pay worker
-To spend from  vaidator there has to be some datum passed Job title job price (amount)
+For worker to spend from tasker vaidator there has to be some checks which is to check if the worker has some policyId minted in the personal address
-Job expiry time/date (validity duration) check if work done(User pass if work done)

-validator checks
-check if worker has worker token in address (GigsGigWorker) check if period ids valid must take 10% to an arbitrary address from
+With the following output datum checks
+Time validity of the input datum is consistent when trying to spend is work done should be true which would be updated the user

-## Mint
+##
-Mint user Nft with name GigsGiguser specified
+We believe there would be a lot of checks to this platform on the validation logic but the time frame of the hackathon was a limitation.